 She has a clinical interest in treating amblyopia in children and providing orthoptic treatment to non-surgical strabismus patients.

-Cristina Scelfo, M.D
+Christina Scelfo, M.D

 Dr. Christina Scelfo was born and raised in Queens, NY.
 She completed her undergraduate education at Fordham University in the Bronx where she graduated Summa Cum Laude with her B.S. in Biology and English.
 She then joined the inaugural class of the Zucker School of Medicine at Hofstra/Northwell where she was inducted into Alpha Omega Alpha and graduated in 2015.
 She completed her Transitional Year Internship at Memorial Sloan Kettering Cancer Center before moving to Boston for residency at Boston Medical Center where she also served as Chief Resident.
 Most recently, Dr. Scelfo completed a fellowship in Pediatric Ophthalmology and Strabismus at Boston Children’s Hospital/Harvard Medical School.
 She prides herself in creating a warm environment for children to feel comfortable during their exams and is happy to welcome adults with strabismus into the office as well!